w3f/PSPs/psp-1.md

 ENS in Polkadot just need one part:
 - resolver

-The resolver is the state where it manages all domains with address.
-Think of it as a Ethereum world state just for the DNS system.
+The resolver is the state where it manages all domains with addresses.
+Think of it as an Ethereum world state just for the DNS system.

 ## Data model